 Sarah Tasker, Charity Director

 Sarah is the senior responsible officer for the charity and its activities.
-She is accountable to the Trust Board.
+She is accountable to the board of Trustees.

 Jessica Burgess, Fundraising Manager